-Another aspect of motherhood that I understand, is that women are pretty judgmental of each other.
+You might not realize it it, but women are pretty judgmental of each other.
+Unfortunately, this affects there parenting styles and ultimately fucks up their kids too.
+There are all these weird social etiquettes that moms have with each other that I simply don’t have to worry about as a dad.
 Some moms might not allow kids to do certain things because they are worried what other mothers will think of them.
 Guys aren’t so susceptible to such judgement.
 I care very little what other dads or mothers think of how I do things.
 For example, my 2 year kept wanting to wear his Ironman costume well after Halloween this year, and I had no problem with it.
-We went everywhere with him in costume like the library, grocery store, park, you name it and he definitely got looks, but I didn’t give a shit and we both loved it.
-His need to dress as Ironman everywhere finally wore off after a few months, and we’re back to normal clothing again, but I look back at it as a real bonding time for us.
+We went everywhere with him in costume.
+Places like the library, grocery store, park, you name it and he definitely got looks, but I didn’t give a shit and we both loved it.
+His need to dress as Ironman, everywhere, finally wore off after a few months, and we’re back to normal clothing again, but I look back at it as a real bonding time for us.

 For my late talking son, I tried to spark an interest in him to speak when he was younger by trying to get him to describe stuff like farting and burping.
 He thought it was great, and at a time when he had very little vocabulary at all it was amazing to see him so entertained by learning how to say things like stinky, ew, and gross.
 My wife was mortified at first, but soon saw his interest and success in this kind of embarrassing talk as a good thing.